Our programs are constantly expanding

 Blood Bank and Blood Donor Program

 The Greyhound Health Initiative is committed to educating veterinarians and the public on the life-saving uses of blood components in pet dogs and cats.
 Did you know that Greyhounds are referred to as “universal blood donors”?
-While not technically accurate, it is true that 70% of Greyhounds have a blood type that allows their blood to be used in all other breeds.
-Our blood bank will supply blood products to veterinarians and emergency clinics to help them respond to emergency cases and everyday situations.
+While not technically accurate, it is true that 85% or more of Greyhounds have a blood type that allows their blood to be used in all other breeds.
+Our blood bank supplies blood products to veterinarians and emergency clinics to help them respond to emergency cases and everyday situations.
 By becoming a blood donor, your greyhound will help save the lives of other dogs!
 We offer many great benefits to our donors and their parents.
 Learn more about the Blood Bank.